Myth: All mediators are the same.

 Myth: I cannot come with Counsel, or must have counsel with me.

 Fact:You do not need to bring an attorney, or even consult with one before attending mediation.
 It is your choice on whether to bring an attorney with you to mediation.
 Parties frequently attend mediation without consulting an attorney at all, particularly when this office handles the complete divorce action.

 Fact: Even though the mediator is an attorney, she does not represent either party.
 The mediator is a neutral facilitator who aids in identifying the root of the conflict, explaining relevant law, resolving the issues and drafting an agreement (called an “MOU” or “Memorandum of Understanding,”), which is then filed with the Court, becoming a Court Order.

 Myth: I have to be in the same room.

-Fact: You do not have to be in the same room, and if there is a restraining order, or one of the parties or counsel does not believe being in the same room would be safe or productive, the parties will be place in separate, non-adjoining conference rooms.
-Additionally, the Ms. Kreis may separate the parties if she believes being in the same room will keep the parties from reaching an agreement.
-Ms. Kreis will always ask at the beginning of the mediation if the parties would like to be in the same room.
-If anyone does not agree to be in the same room, they will be placed in separate rooms, no further questions asked.
-Additionally, if the parties or counsel, at any point during the mediation process request separate rooms, the request will be immediately granted.
-Parties must be as comfortable as possible during the process.
-Snacks and drinks are always available as well.
+Fact: You do not have to be in the same room.
+If there is a restraining order or one of the parties or counsel believes being in the same room would be unsafe or not productive, Our Family Mediator, LLC has separate, non-adjoining conference rooms.
+The Mediator has substantial experience in dealing with domestic violence and abusive relationships.
+The mediator may separate the parties as well to bring down the level of conflict and reach a settlement.
+You will always be asked at the beginning of the mediation if the parties would like to be in the same room.
+If you do not consent to be in the same room, you will be placed in separate rooms, no further questions asked.
+Also, if at any point during the mediation process either party or counsel request different rooms, parties will be separated.
+If conflict or discomfort ramp up, the chance of settlement decreases.

 Myth: I think I need an expert.